 In the early hours of Tuesday 2nd August 2022, the residents of Bodo city in Gokana Local Government Area of Rivers state were thrown into pandemonium owing to the occurrence of fresh oil spills in the area from one of the shell pipelines that conveys crude oil to Bonny through the community.

-Social Action’s Team led by Comr.
+Alone’s Team led by Comr.
 Green Isaac, Comr.
 Sebastian and accompanied by 2 newsmen from both Classic FM and Wave FM visited the area to ascertain the extent of damage of these spills and determine the response of Shell Petroleum Development Company and the Government agencies saddled with the responsibility of responding to oil spills.

 Upon arrival, the following were observed.